 - develop fluent knowledge, skills and understanding of mathematical methods and concepts - acquire, select and apply mathematical techniques to solve problems - reason mathematically, make deductions and inferences and draw conclusions - comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context. students should be aware that mathematics can be used to develop models of real situations and that these models may be more or less effective depending on how the situation has been simplified and the assumptions that have been made.
-Students should - also be able to recall, select and apply mathematical formulae.
+Students should also be able to recall, select and apply mathematical formulae.

 GCSE Mathematics has a Foundation tier (grades 1 - 5) and a Higher tier (grades 4 - 9).
 Students must take three question papers at the same tier.
 Students will be entered for the final examinations at Foundation or Higher level.
-Each exam is 1 hr 30 mins long and contributes $33\frac{1}{3}$ % to the final Mathematics GCSE assessment.
+Each exam is 1 hr 30 mins long and contributes $33\frac{1}{3}\%$ to the final Mathematics GCSE assessment.

 Each paper has a mix of question styles, from short, single-mark questions to multi-step problems.
 The table shows the approximate weightings for each topic area for the overall tier of assessment.
+The mathematical demand increases as a student progresses through the paper.